[3.12] Hateful Hierophant- Non-Crit Glacial Cascade / Shockwave Totems! 5M+ sDPS

 If you play like other skills and charge pack to pack, eventually you will be stunned by a big hit and die before your totem can save you.
 Early on while leveling and in white/yellow maps you can get away with running through packs, but in hard content it becomes dangerous to charge ahead too fast.

 - Instead, cast totems ahead as you move, run near to where your totem is, and cast again.
 You should ideally always have your character in range of at least one totem to protect you.

-- Set your totem skill on the skillbar to "always attack without moving" option (the same as you do for Flame Dash).
+- Set your totem skill on the skillbar to "always attack without moving" option.
 That way if you click at the edge of the screen to summon totems, your character won't walk before casting, instead just raising totems in that general direction.
 This also makes it easier to do the tips above, casting totems ahead of the direction you plan to move.

 Overall, the goal for EVERY rare item is to have: